justlostintime/BrainF__K/README.md

 # BrainF__K
-This is a simple implenetation of the Brain F__K interpreter I can be used to learn simple cpu/instruction execution
+This is a simple implenetation of the Brain F__K interpreter it can be used to learn simple cpu/instruction execution

 #### Some examples from the following: